solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 ##### Palaeontology

-I think it well to call attention here to my work (Nummulosphere 3) on Stromatoporoids, Receptaculites, etc., etc. I have carefully gone over it again and find it to be almost wholly correct.* Yet since 1916 good men have been wasting their time writing monographs and papers on these supposed fossils.
+I think it well to call attention here to my work (_Nummulosphere: Part 3_) on Stromatoporoids, Receptaculites, etc., etc. I have carefully gone over it again and find it to be almost wholly correct.* Yet since 1916 good men have been wasting their time writing monographs and papers on these supposed fossils.

 *) One correction is required.
 Years ago I found that Oldhamia is not nummulitic.
 I had based my first opinion on poor material.